 Although the exact cause for the condition is unclear, a number of factors can contribute to the formation of a neuroma:

-- A high-arched foot or a flat foot.
-These foot types are prone to instability around the toe joints, leading to the development of the condition.
+- Biomechanical deformities, such as a high-arched foot or a flat foot.
+These foot types bring on instability around the toe joints, leading to the development of the condition.

-- Trauma (injury) which damages the nerve, resulting in inflammation or swelling.
+- Trauma (injury) can cause damage to the nerve, resulting in inflammation or swelling.

-- Improper footwear, causing the toes to be squeezed together.
+- Improper footwear that causes the toes to be squeezed together is problematic.

 - Repeated stress, common to many activities.

 The symptoms of a neuroma include the following:

 - Pain in the forefoot and between the toes.

 - Tingling and numbness in the ball of the foot.

 - Swelling between the toes.